horseshoe/horseshoe/README.md

 Unescaped content (`{{{ content }}}`, `{{& content }}`) is the same as normal content in Horseshoe, since content is not escaped by default.
 It only differs from normal content if content escaping is enabled.
 The tag can either start with a `{` and end with a `}` or simply start with a `&`.

 #### Partials
 Partial tags (`{{> partial }}`) are similar to partial tags in Mustache.
-They function similarly to a `#include` directive in C++.
+They function similarly to a `#include` directive in C++ but providing appropriate scoping.
 The partial template is loaded (either from the specified filename or the corresponding template from the template loader) and placed into the current template.

 If a partial tag is a stand-alone tag, the indentation of the partial tag will be prepended to every line of the partial template. <b>The double indirection operator can be used on partial tags (`{{>> partial }}`) to avoid applying the indentation to every line yet still ignore trailing whitespace and newline after the partial.</b>